zuozhenggh/learning-library/security-library/database/data-safe/prepare-environment/prepare-environment.md

 ## Introduction

-The preparation required depends on how you want to run this workshop.

-- If you are using the Oracle free tier and you are a tenancy administrator, then you can skip tasks 3 and 4.
-- If you are using a paid account, the preparation required depends on the permissions that you have in your tenancy.
-If you are a tenancy administrator, then you can skip tasks 3 and 4.
-If you are a regular user, then you need to enlist the help of a tenancy administrator in your organization to complete all the tasks.
-- If you are using an Oracle-provided environment, you can skip all the tasks because your environment already has the resources and permissions set up for you.
+To do this workshop, you need access to an Oracle Data Safe service in a region of your tenancy and a target database.
+This workshop uses an Autonomous Transaction Processing (ATP) database.

+To complete most of the preparation tasks, you need to be a tenancy administrator.
+If you are a regular user in your organization's tenancy, enlist the help of a tenancy administrator.
+If you are using an Oracle-provided environment such as LiveLabs, you do not need to prepare an environment because Oracle provides you one with everything you need.

 Estimated Lab Time: 15 minutes